MrShoenel/js-folder-rotate/readme.md

 Options:
-  -v, --version                      output the version number -p, --path <path>                  The Path to the directory to delete files in.
+  -v, --version                      output the version number -p, --path &lt;path&gt;                  The Path to the directory to delete files in.
 Note that
                                      FolderRotate only considers files, never folders and thus also never works recursively.
   -r, --regex [regex]                Optional.
 Defaults to '.*' with flag 'i' (matches all files,